WJ-42/Team-64/README.md

 **AI Chatbot**: Lumi is a specialised Artifical intelligence fragrance assisstant that helps shoppers to find their perfect scent

-**Ingredient Pages**: Explore fragrance components, filter by notes and ingredients
+**Ingredient Pages**: Browse and filter fragrance components and read about what goes into each scent

-**Recommendation System**: Personalised scent suggestions based on quiz responses and purchase history
+**Recommendation System**: Personalised scent suggestions based on quiz answers and previous purchases

-**Admin Panel**: Restricted admin login with stock management and inventory controls
+**Admin Panel**: Restricted admin access with the ability to manage stock and products

-**Dark / Light Mode**:Toggle between themes for user comfort
+**Dark / Light Mode**: Toggle between themes using the icon in the top right corner

-**Contact Form**: Get in touch with the team directly through the site
+**Contact Form**: A contact form and information page to get in touch with the team

 # Language Breakdown
 *JavaScript* — 45.2%